Back to Blog

 Type 9 — The Peacemaker

-• Core motivation: Inner peace, both internal and with others.
-Conflict avoided where possible.
+• Core motivation: Inner peace, both inside themselves and with the people around them.
+Conflict avoided wherever possible.

-• Strengths / blind spots: Accepting and supportive — the kind of person whose presence calms the room.
-The cost: their own preferences quietly disappear.
+• Strengths / blind spots: Accepting and supportive, the kind of person whose presence quietly settles a room.
+The cost: their own preferences go missing without anyone noticing, themselves included.

 • Growth: Borrowing drive from Type 3.
 Familiar figure: Keanu Reeves.